 You’ll get the best bang for your buck with the Movo UM700

 If there was ever a Blue Yeti X killer, it’s the Movo UM700.
 This USB microphone has four selectable polar patterns—cardioid, stereo, omnidirectional, and bidirectional—and they all sound great.
-While USB microphones don’t have the same quality as XLR microphones, the Movo UM700 comes pretty darn close.
+While USB microphones aren’t the same quality as XLR microphones, the Movo UM700 comes close.
 It comes with a preinstalled and removable windscreen that helps reduce plosive sounds.
-The UM700 is only $99 and because it’s a USB mic you won’t have to invest additional money into an audio interface to use it.
+The UM700 is only $99, and because it’s a USB mic, you won’t have to invest additional money into an audio interface to use it.

 For a USB mic, the UM700 sounds pretty darn good.